tripjotsingh2505/stock-market-price-prediction-dashboard/README.md

 ## 🖥️ Dashboard — 4 Tabs

-Built with Streamlit and a custom **Midnight Blue terminal theme**.
-All charts are Plotly-powered — fully interactive with zoom, pan, and hover tooltips.
+Built with Streamlit and a custom **Midnight Blue terminal theme** designed to look and feel like a professional trading terminal.
+All charts are Plotly-powered — fully interactive with zoom, pan, hover tooltips, and date range filtering.

 | Tab | Features |
 |-----|---------|